jasondetaylor/Sleep_Apnea_Study/README.md

 # Blood Oxygen Saturation Sleep Study

 Having struggled with quality sleep for the past few years, and having trouble getting definitive answers from single night tests prescribed by the health system, I am attempting to generate my own data to qauntiatively measure and evaluate my sleep.
-Using a pulse oximiter to measure my blood oxygen saturation during sleep, I hope to establish a baseline which can be used to compare data trends if/when a solution to imporve sleep quality may be implemented.
+Using a pulse oximiter to measure my blood oxygen saturation during sleep, I hope to establish a baseline which can be used to compare data trends if/when a solution to improve sleep quality may be implemented.